Mango Glycemic Index

 Diabetes is a bit complex disease worldwide.
 Lots of people are affected by this.

-Those who are suffering from diabetes cannot handle sugars actually or manage diabetes easily.
+Those who have diabetes cannot handle sugars or manage diabetes easily.

-It makes some problems to keep healthy blood sugar levels in the body.
+It makes some problems in keeping healthy blood sugar levels in the body.
 These levels affect your body like stroke, harm to the nerves, heart disease, and kidney disease.

-People with diabetes eat mangoes, alphonso mango in limited quantity or serving size, or they need to skip a roti from their meal if they have consumed one mango in a meal.
+People with diabetes eat mangoes, alphonso mango in limited quantity or serving size, or they need to skip a roti from their meal if they have consumed one mango.

 Expert advice for Mango fruit for Diabetics